| Competition

 should the WTO consider expanding the Working Group's mandate beyond

+its current analytical and educational focus.
 2.2 In a joint statement with the Business and Industry Advisory

 Committee to the OECD (BIAC), "ICC/BIAC comments on report